pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 ---

-**_In essence, the self-evident is something so inherent in the fact of existence that as long as you exist, you cannot but affirm it; denying it is the denial of existence as such._**
+**_To put it briefly, the self-evident is something so inherent in the fact of existence that as long as you exist, you cannot but affirm it; denying it is the denial of existence as such._**

 ---